r-xue/casa6-docker/README.rst

 ==================

 As of July 2020, the CASA6 core component `casatools`_ is only available as Py36 `wheels <https://packaging.python.org/discussions/wheel-vs-egg>`_ for macOS/Linux.
-If Python 3.6 is your default interpreter, you may just use pip-3.6 with `this requirements file <./requirements_casa6pip36.txt>`_ for installation.
+If Python 3.6 is the default interpreter, you may just use `pip-3.6` with `this requirements file <./requirements_casa6pip36.txt>`_ for installation.

 .. code-block:: console

     $  pip install --user --upgrade -r requirement_casa6pip36.txt

-However, if your prefer using Python >=3.7 for your workflow/development, the above procedure won't work.
+However, if you are using Python >=3.7 for your workflow/development, the standard `pip` procedure won't work.

-The Python-based command-line program from **casa6-install** provide a temporary workaround on this installation issue, before the `official support <https://pypi.org/project/casatools/>`_ of the latest Python and OS from `NRAO <https://casa.nrao.edu/casadocs/casa-5.6.0/introduction/casa6-installation-and-usage>`_.
+**casa6-install** provides a command-line program as a temporary workaround on the current installation issue, before the `official support <https://pypi.org/project/casatools/>`_ of the latest Python and OS from `NRAO <https://casa.nrao.edu/casadocs/casa-5.6.0/introduction/casa6-installation-and-usage>`_.
-It will install `casatools`_ along with other casa6 modules in one step (tested on macOS10.15 and Ubuntu20.04), let you have a working copy of casa6 modules under Python >=3.7.
+It can help install `casatools`_ along with other casa6 modules in one step (tested on macOS10.15 and Ubuntu20.04), let you have a working copy of casa6 modules under Python >=3.7.

-The program is not affliated with NRAO in any way, and only for code developmental purpose, i.a. writing a new Python program using casa6 modules.
+The program is not affiliated with NRAO and the CASA developmente, and only serve for code developmental purposes, i.a. writing a new Python program and analysis pipeline using casa6 modules.

 .. _casatools: https://casa-pip.nrao.edu/#browse/browse:pypi-group:casatools